ReactForAll/React-Course/Level_1/1. Setting up dev Environment/SCRIPT.md

 Now in order to get started, let's setup a development environment for you to start your journey building React applications.

-We recommend that you have a Linux or Mac System when you follow this course.
-If you’re on a Windows System, we recommend you install WSL or Windows Subsystem for Linux (WSL) so that you have a Linux environment to work with.
-If this is the case, you can follow the instructions for linux throughout this course.
+If you're on a Mac, I'll be assuming that you have homebrew installed.

-If you're running macOS, I assume that you have homebrew installed.
-If not, you can install it by following the instructions on the following link: https://brew.sh/
+If you're on Windows, I'll be assuming that you have WSL installed.

 I'll be using MacOS for this course.